 What are the Signs of Toxicity?

-Overdosage of lidocaine, or lidocaine absorbed into the circulation can cause toxicity with lidocaine, a serious and potentially fatal complication.
+Overdosage of lidocaine, or lidocaine absorbed into the circulation, can cause toxicity with lidocaine, which is a serious and potentially fatal complication.
 The severity of the complication depends on the amount that reaches the circulation.

 - Numb tongue or lips